henryJung/android-multi-build-sample/README.md

 ### Next Step
 Actually these are our main goal.
+* How to support more than 30 China stores without productFlavor. (maybe by using [flavorDimension](http://tools.android.com/tech-docs/new-build-system/user-guide))
-* We are supporting more than 30 China stores, so how do we make multiple apk files that are a little different each other at once?
+* How do we make multiple apk files that are a little different each other at once?
 * Two Flavors with different build.gralde files.

 ### Ref